National Lottery (United Kingdom): Lotto

-Lotto Golden Jubilee Draw
+Lotto Bonus Draws

-On 1 June 2002, Camelot had introduced a special one-off jackpot only draw to celebrate the Golden Jubilee of HM Queen Elizabeth II.
-This bonus draw was included in the main Lotto game and gave players another chance at winning the jackpot on their Lotto ticket, using the same six numbers entered into the main draw.
+On 18 May 2002, to celebrate the rebranding of The National Lottery, Camelot had introduced three special one-off bonus jackpot-only draws, with each bonus draw having a jackpot of £4,000,000.
+In the same year on 1 June 2002, Camelot had introduced another special one-off jackpot-only draw to celebrate the Golden Jubilee of HM Queen Elizabeth II.
+Whilst the estimated jackpot for the main Lotto draw that evening was £6,600,000, the jackpot for the Lotto Golden Jubilee Draw was £10,000,000.
+Again on 6 November 2004, to celebrate The National Lottery's 10th anniversary, Camelot once again introduced another special one-off jackpot-only draw, known as the Lotto 10th Anniversary Draw.
+The jackpot for this bonus draw, like with the Lotto Golden Jubilee Draw, was £10,000,000.
+Once again on 29 April 2006, in response to Camelot's rival Chariot introducing a Monday Lotto draw that enters your ticket into their two draws each Monday, another one-off bonus jackpot-only draw for Lotto, known as the Lotto Monday Spoiler Draw was once again introduced by Camelot.
+The jackpot for this bonus draw was £5,000,000.
+These bonus draws were included in the main Lotto game and gave players another chance at winning the jackpot on their Lotto ticket, using the same six numbers entered into the main draw.
 The rules were the same as Lotto Extra where players must match all six numbers to win the jackpot.
-Whilst the estimated jackpot for the main Lotto draw that evening was £6,600,000, the estimated jackpot for the Lotto Golden Jubilee Draw was £10,000,000.

 October 2013 changes

 Camelot announced that the ticket price was to double to £2 from 3 October 2013, with prizes restructured.
 The announcement was followed by news that large bonuses were to be set aside for management pay, which drew criticism.

 The arrival of the "New Lotto" meant bigger jackpots with an estimated average of £1.1 million extra for Saturday's draw and £400,000 on Wednesday.
 Players matching three numbers receive an extra £15, up from £10 before and an extra £40 for matching 4 numbers.
 Those matching five numbers receive £500 less, and £50,000 less when matching five numbers + the bonus ball, compared to the former system.

 As part of the refresh, a new Lotto Raffle was introduced, with at least 50 winners of £20,000 per draw.
 The announcement and launch of the refreshed Lotto game caused controversy due to the price increase (dubbed as a "tax on the poor").
 The new game launched with a £10,000,000 jackpot and 1,000 Lotto Raffle winners of £20,000.